George Goodman (RAF officer): Battle of Britain

 Compared to many who flew during the Battle of Britain, Goodman was a relatively experienced pilot because he had flown combat in the Battle of France.

 He was credited with a Messerschmitt Bf 109 of III./JG 27 on 25 July 1940, believed to be Oberstleutenant Kirschstein, who was killed.
 On 11 August, he shared a Bf 110 destroyed.
 He was credited with a KG 55 He 111 on 16 August, a Bf 110 of ZG 26 and shared a Dornier Do 17 of KG 76 on 18 August.
-On 6 September, he was credited with a Bf 110; however, he was shot down during this action and forced to bail out, injuring his shoulder in the process.
+On 6 September, he was credited with a Bf 110 and shot down during this action, injuring his shoulder while bailing.
 His plane crashed at Brownings Farm, Chiddingstone Causeway.

-He returned to operations shortly afterwards, and on 8 October 1940, he shared a Junkers Ju 88 damaged and was credited with a Do 17 shared damaged on 27 October.
+He returned to operations shortly afterward, and on 8 October 1940, he shared a Junkers Ju 88 damaged and was credited with a Do 17 shared damaged on 27 October.